b-almulla/ReFilter/README.md

 - Remove apps with descriptions containing fewer than **200 characters**, following the same threshold used in Wei et al. (ASE 2024).

 Our preprocessing script implementing these extensions is provided in refilter_method/preprocessing.py

+## Step 2: Candidate Retrieval

+We evaluate several embedding models in the paper and identify Linq as the most effective for retrieving functionally similar apps.

+Generate embeddings
+Each app description is converted into a vector representation using the Linq embedding model (script: candidate_embedding_LINQ.py).

+Compute similarity rankings
+For each target app, we compute cosine similarity between its embedding and all other apps, then produce a ranked list sorted by similarity
+(script: candidate_ranking.py).

+This ranking forms the candidate pool for the next stage.

+## Step 3: LLM Filtering
+We apply 2-shot prompting with GPT-5 to filter the candidate list and produce the final set of functionally similar apps (script: LLM_filtering.py).

+The model receives the target app, top-K candidates, and two decision examples, and returns a structured judgment for each candidate.

 Reference: